ulkeba/aks-baseline/11-validation.md

 An alert based on [Azure Monitor for containers information using a Kusto query](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-alerts) was configured in this reference implementation.

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`[your prefix]-rg-bu0001a0008`).
 1. Select _Alerts_, then _Manage Rule Alerts_.
 1. There is an alert called "PodFailedScheduledQuery" that will be triggered based on the custom query response.

 An [Azure Advisor Alert](https://docs.microsoft.com/azure/advisor/advisor-overview) was configured as well in this reference implementation.

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`[your prefix]-rg-bu0001a0008`).
 1. Select _Alerts_, then _Manage Rule Alerts_.
 1. There is an alert called "AllAzureAdvisorAlert" that will be triggered based on new Azure Advisor alerts.

 A series of metric alerts were configured as well in this reference implementation.

-1. In the Azure Portal, navigate to your AKS cluster resource group (`rg-bu0001a0008`).
+1. In the Azure Portal, navigate to your AKS cluster resource group (`[your prefix]-rg-bu0001a0008`).
 1. Select your cluster, then _Insights_.
 1. Select _Recommended alerts_ to see those enabled.
 (Feel free to enable/disable as you see fit.)